wwce/aws-cft/tgw_inbound_asg/README.md

 ### Requirements
 * An existing Transit Gateway
-* An existing Transit Gateway route table for the Spoke-VPC attachment (application VPC) and Security-VPC attachment.
+* An existing Transit Gateway route table for the Spoke-VPC attachment (application VPC)
 * An existing Transit Gateway route table for the Security-VPC attachment
-* S3 Bucket for VM-Series bootstrapping
+* S3 Bucket for VM-Series bootstrap
-* S3 Bucket for Lambda functionality
+* S3 Bucket for Lambda code

 ### How to Deploy